: Justin Katigbak / Travel Portland

 Southeast Portland

 Stretching across the area south of Burnside Street and east of the Willamette River, Southeast Portland includes family-friendly attractions like the Oregon Museum of Science and Industry and natural spaces like Mt.
 Tabor Park and Powell Butte Nature Park.
 When it comes to markets, visit CORE food-cart pod and Portland Mercado for their selection of dozens of food carts from around the globe, both with expansive outdoor seating.
-Other top spots include Ice Queen PDX on Southeast Stark Street for vegan treats and My Brother’s Crawfish near Southeast 82nd Avenue for a Southern-style seafood boil.
-Find unique basketball memorabilia and sneakers that celebrate Portland’s love of hoops culture at Ball Was Life on Southeast Hawthorne, a district known for eclectic shops and casual eats.
+Other top spots include Nicholas Restaurant for authentic Lebanese cuisine and My Brother’s Crawfish near Southeast 82nd Avenue for a Southern-style seafood boil.
+Find unique basketball memorabilia and vintage sneakers that celebrate Portland’s love of hoops culture at Back to the Basket on Southeast Hawthorne, a district known for eclectic shops and casual eats.
 If comic books are your thing, explore the best selection of rare and popular titles at Books With Pictures on Southeast Division, where you’ll also find some of the buzziest Portland restaurants and cool boutiques for browsing.

-Explore more of Southeast Portland’s neighborhoods: Hawthorne, Foster-Powell, Belmont, Central Eastside, Division-Clinton, Sellwood-Moreland, Montavilla, Jade District.
-Here’s how to feast in the Jade District.
+Explore more of Southeast Portland’s neighborhoods: Hawthorne, Foster-Powell, Belmont, Central Eastside, Division-Clinton, Sellwood-Moreland, Montavilla, Jade District, where you can feast on Asian food of all sorts.

 A tram rises above a plaza full of pedestrians and cyclists